 In today’s digital world, marketing is more important than ever.
 From patients looking for a new doctor to local physicians looking for new referral practices, everyone starts online.

-It’s important to be visible when doing this and finding ways to highlight it.
-Whether sharing at team meetings something good a staff member did or doing “lunch and learns”, practice managers have to get out from behind their desk and lead.
+It’s important to be visible when doing this and find ways to highlight it.
+Whether sharing at team meetings something good a staff member did or doing “lunch and learns”, practice managers have to get out from behind their desks and lead.